 Outcomes: You will come away with a greater understanding of the planning and management of an oral history program; skills in digital preservation and file management; and insight into an organization’s policies, procedures, and workflow.

 Availability: Spring/Fall internships are generally 20 hours/week for 16 weeks.
 Summer internships are generally 40 hours/week for 10 weeks.
-These hours may differ by location.
+These hours are flexible.